Blugil/jobiebot_deprecated/README.md

 ## Final thoughts

 I imagine coding as a craft.
 Just like someone would use their woodworking skills or their art skills to make a handmade gift I was able to use my very limited programming skills to make a handmade gift.
-Programming is my way of expressing myself and my creativity.
+Programming is my way of expressing myself and my creativity and it's my way of creating something that can touch or improve the lives of others.

 ## How to download